 You can read more about that here – What is a Bullet Journal?

-A journal is where you personalize and commemorate your life.
+A daily journal is where you personalize and commemorate your life.

-A journal is what you might have called a diary when you were a younger.
-Journaling daily can account for all your thoughts, dreams and plans.
+A daily journal is what you might have called a diary when you were a younger.
+Journaling daily can help you account for all your thoughts, dreams and plans.

 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.
 This helps us fund creating great content for you!
 For more information click here ~